lupingX/lupingX.github.io/_posts/2017-03-01-computer-network.md

 if the ip 200.5.2.24- which means he belongs the CC, if the mask is 255.255.255.192, then the network 200.5.2.0, subnet 200.5.2.0, and divide the network into 4 parts... we can find the subnet and host ip...

+## Chapter: Classless Inter Domain Routing.##
+><br>if we divide the whole network into Class(A-0,B-10,C-110,D-1111,E-1110) which means we can't choose the size of internet as we want.
+So CIDR shows.
+<br>NID HID, the size of Network can be any 2^n u want.
+(200.2.1.20|27) means 27 for BID or NID then 5 bits for HID.
+SO the range of this network should be 200.2.1.0-200.2.1.31(2^5) and the first one(200.2.1.0 is used as BID and 200.2.1.31 is used as Direct Broadcasting so the avaible ip size is 32-2=30)
+<br>(NID HID) so that the ip address can be comntinuous.
+(100.1.2.40/28) we can find the whole network ip..(100.1.2.32-100.1.2.47)

+The advantage of Class is that we already knows the network size and then can find the subnet host directly.
+However we can't divide the whole network as we what.
+CIDR is for any size of network size../

 ## Chapter: Subnetting in CIDR, VLSM in CIDR##
 ><br>20.30.40.10/25 which means we have network id(20.30.40.0) and host ip to(20.30.40.127) total 2^7=128 ip address avaible.
 Then we can divide the network into 2/4/8...subnet work just needs to know the new one:20.30.40.10/26.